austimkelly/swiss-cheese/README.md

 # swiss-cheese
 🧀🧀 A demo repository of simple OWASP Top 10 type of vulnerabities in Python.
 Like swiss-cheese, this code is full of holes 🧀🧀

+There are plenty of demo web apps with vulnerabities, this is mean to to provide smaller interactive demonstrations so students can problem specific vulnerabities atomically.

 ![License](https://img.shields.io/github/license/austimkelly/swiss-cheese.svg)
 ![GitHub Actions](https://github.com/austimkelly/swiss-cheese/workflows/CodeQL/badge.svg)
 ![Python 3](https://img.shields.io/badge/python-3-blue.svg)